Object-Oriented Programming with PyGame

 Prerequisites: Principles of Code 3

-PyGame is a lightweight albeit powerful game engine that allows students to build and examine the internal workings of some of their favourite video games.
-Programming concepts hitherto learned like loops, functions, arrays, hashes and object oriented programming come to life as students design and build their way through a generic platformer and a 2D RPG game.
+*PyGame is a lightweight albeit powerful Python game engine that allows students to build and examine the internal workings of some of their favourite video games.

 “Coding” is synonymous with “programming”.
 It refers to the art of writing computer code, which are instructions that a computer can follow to solve problems.
 Practically every facet of technology that we encounter in our daily lives - from online banking systems to video games on our iPhone, from the GPS systems we rely on navigation to the security systems that protect our homes and offices, is created from code.

 Python is one of the world's most popular languages (consistently ranked within the Top 10 in recent years by Tiobe ) that is known for its learner-friendly syntax, versatility and ubiquity in the workplace.
 It is also a language that most of our instructors have had the pleasure of using in the workplace.
 In addition, students and parents might be interested to know that Computing will be available as an examinable subject for the Singapore "O" levels beginning in 2017 and Python will be the language taught in the curriculum.